Thomas H. Stevens Jr.: Flag officer

 In 1866, Comdr.
 Stevens was appointed lighthouse inspector for the 11th Treasury District.
 During that assignment, he was promoted to captain.
 He was detached from duty as lighthouse inspector on 14 September and, on 26 July 1870, was ordered to command Guerriere in the European Squadron.
 Stevens was promoted to commodore on 19 February 1873, to date from 20 November 1872, and was assigned to the Norfolk Navy Yard—first as commanding officer, then on a special assignment related to Norfolk harbor.

 In 1879, he was promoted to rear admiral to date from 19 January 1880, and on 19 August 1880, he was ordered to the command of the Pacific Squadron.
 He relinquished that command on 16 May 1881, pending his retirement on 27 May.

 Stevens was a member of the Military Order of the Loyal Legion of the United States as well as an honorary companion of the Pennsylvania Commandery of the Military Order of Foreign Wars.

 Rear Admiral Stevens died at Rockville, Maryland, on 15 May 1896 and was buried at Arlington National Cemetery.

+Family

+His son Thomas Holdup Stevens III (12 July 1848 – 3 October 1914) was an 1868 United States Naval Academy graduate who retired from the Navy as a rear admiral in February 1905.
+Born in Honolulu while his father was naval storekeeper there, Stevens III commanded the naval battalion and national guard troops at the August 1898 ceremonies in which the Republic of Hawaii became a territory of the United States.
+He married Cara de la Montagnie Hall, the eldest daughter of former New York City mayor A. Oakey Hall, on 23 April 1903.